 Biological Field Station Assistants work full-time to support Stone Lab’s programming, serving as workshop instructors for Stone Lab’s Science Workshop Program in the spring and fall and in various leadership positions during the summer.
 Because this overlaps with the traditional academic schedule, individuals serving in these positions cannot take classes during spring, summer, and fall quarters.

 For the Science Workshop Program, assistants help students sample aboard a research vessel, identify specimens in a laboratory session, participate in specialized island activities, and perform light dormitory housekeeping and routine kitchen duties.

-In the summer, each assistant is assigned one or a combination of the following duties:
+In the summer, each assistant is rotated through a combination of the following duties:

 Assistants must have or be willing to earn a state watercraft boat operator’s license, a background in biology, and a valid driver’s license.
 SCUBA certification is helpful, but not required.